 The Very Best Story Ever Told: The Gospel with American Sign Language by Robin Currie and David Kurtz Williams

-This book tells about Jesus’ life in clear, kid-friendly language.
-At each page turn, families can learn one sign that goes with the story, so that by the end, kids can retell the story with simple sentences and signs.
+This Christian book tells about Jesus’ life in clear, kid-friendly language.
+At each page turn, families can learn one sign that goes with the story, so that by the end, children can retell the story with simple sentences and signs.

 This Christ-centered picture book also includes the sending of the Holy Spirit, the birth of the church, and how we are part of this life-changing story today.
 I love how this multi-sensory approach can become such a memorable way to share the gospel together.

 Bunny Finds Easter by Laura Sassi and Ela Jarzabek